-Pulled an all night drive a couple days ago, from Asheville up I-26 to just below Bristol, then backtracking back to 23 on 421, up through eastern Tennessee, eastern Kentucky to Portsmouth, Ohio, to Circleville and ending in Fredericktown.
+Pulled an all night drive a couple days ago, from Asheville up I-26 to just below Bristol, then backtracking back to 23 on 421, up through eastern Tennessee and eastern Kentucky to Portsmouth, Ohio, to Circleville and ending in Fredericktown.
 As I drove, I kept passing the birthplaces and homes of my musical heroes, one after another.
-Fiddlers and Bluesmen, singers of the old Love Songs, all lived along this road, and still do.
+Fiddlers and bluesmen, singers of the old love songs, all lived along this road, and still do.
 I felt as though I was recapitulating some core history, bouncing through the dark, guested by ghosts.

 A few miles north brings you Johnson City, Tennessee, which fiddler Clarence Horton Greene immortalized in his ‘Johnson City Blues’ back in 1928, not long after Cecil and Maude went home to England to write up their findings.
 The Down Home Pickin’ Parlor is there, owned and run by Ed Snodderly, himself the nephew of one of North Carolina’s best ‘hornpipe’ fiddlers, Mack Snodderly.
 It was also the home of Bud’s Gyp Joint, but that’s a whole ‘nuther story for another time.

-I would my way west to US 23 — 421 is pretty snaky — and headed north.
+I wound my way west to US 23 — 421 is pretty snaky — and headed north.
 About twenty miles from where 421 and 23 split lies Big Stone Gap, Virginia.
 The Martin Family lived and played music there.
 Carl Martin, late of the group Martin, Bogan and Armstrong, learned to play guitar, mandolin and fiddle from his blind older brother in their family band.
-Later, out on his own, took up with Bogan and Armstrong as the Tennessee Chocolate drops.
+Later, out on his own, he took up with Bogan and Armstrong as the Tennessee Chocolate Drops.
 He recorded some 78s, the best of which is his twelve bar version of Crow Jane (most versions are eight bars).
 Not only was the picking as good as it gets, but his gimmick of snapping his fingers into the mic at propitious moments in the song made him one of the elite guitarists of the day.

 Onward and northward to Salyerville, off 23 on 114 a bit to the west of my route.
 This isolated area was home to a concentration of highly regarded fiddlers and banjo players.
 John Salyer — farmer, soldier, fiddler of crooked tunes, teacher, judge — lived near that town.
-Following a three year stint in the Phillipines that ended in 1904, he took the long way home by ship.
+Following a three year stint in the Philippines that ended in 1904, he took the long way home by ship.
 After developing a hefty reputation as both a hoedown and a solo fiddler, Salyer was approached by a local recording rep whom he famously turned down flat.
-Luckily some ninety of his fiddle tunes, solo and otherwise, were preserved on home recording 78s.
-The area was also home to Snake Chapman, Paul David Smith and scores of other musicians.
+Luckily some ninety of his fiddle tunes, solo and otherwise, were preserved on home recorded 78s.
+The area was also home to Snake Chapman, Paul David Smith, and scores of other musicians.

 Not half an hour from Portsmouth is Circleville.
 Tony Ellis lives there.
 He is Steve Martin’s favorite banjo player, lyrical and intelligent.
 Both his playing and his conversation are articulate.
-Tony played banjo for Bill Monroe back in the early fifties, and when he got off the road, married and raised a family in Ohio.
+Tony played banjo for Bill Monroe back in the early fifties and, when he got off the road, married and raised a family in Ohio.
 His son Bill, my best buddy, was named for Bill Monroe.
 Bill now teaches music at St. Michael’s in Vermont, but his basal musical education came from backing up Tony.
-When Bill and I became buds, it was over the music of Rev. Gary Davis, the blind genius who taught half the rock & rollers of the sixties how to get around on their instruments.
+When Bill and I became buds, it was over the music of Reverend Gary Davis, the blind genius who taught half the rock and rollers of the sixties how to get around on their instruments.
 Bill’s dissertation on Davis is the best such work to date.